-In an ideal world, parenting issues would be resolved amicably between adults, without involving the relationship between parent and child.
-In many cases, however, disagreements between parents can result in parenting time interference.
+In an ideal world, disagreements involving parents would be resolved amicably between the adults, without involving the child.
+In many cases, however, parenting issues can result in parenting time interference.

 Parental time interference occurs when a parent actively disrupts another's allotted time with their child.
-In some cases this can be treated as a criminal or civil offense.
+In some cases, this can rise to a criminal or civil offense.

-When two parents split custody of a child, they will often create a parenting time agreement, visitation agreement, or other arrangement governing each parent's right to time with their child.
-These agreements may be informal, but having them approved by a court will help you enforce your rights under the plan.
-Parenting time interference occurs when one parent's court-ordered parental time rights are denied or obstructed, directly or indirectly.
+When two parents share custody of a child, they will often create a parenting time agreement, visitation agreement, or other arrangement governing each parent's right to time with their child.
+Parenting time interference occurs when one parent's parental time rights are denied or obstructed, either directly or indirectly.
+While these agreements may be informal, if problems do arise having them approved by a court will help you enforce your rights under the plan.

 Interference with parenting time can take many forms.
-In the most drastic cases, one parent may physically prevent a child from seeing their parent by taking the child without permission, refusing to return the child, or move the child to another state in violation of a court order.
-Direct interference can also include failing to drop a child off at a scheduled time or canceling visitation days.
+In the most drastic cases, one parent may physically prevent the other parent from seeing the child by taking the child without permission, refusing to return the child, or moving the child to another state or country in violation of a court order.
+Direct interference can also include failing to drop a child off at a scheduled time, or canceling visitation days.

 If a parent has fallen behind on child support payments, the other parent may try to prevent them from seeing their child.
 This, too, would count as parenting time interference.
 In almost every state, a parent can't deny the other's visitation rights because of missing child support.

 A parent's time can be interfered with in indirect ways as well.
-For example, a parent may interfere with the other's rights by disrupting communication between parent and child.
-Refusing to allow a child to accept calls from a parent often constitutes unacceptable interference.
+For example, a parent may interfere with the other's rights by disrupting communication between the other parent and the child.
+Refusing to allow a child to communicate with the non-custodial parent can constitute unacceptable interference.
 Similarly, preventing a parent from participating in a child's school or extracurricular activities may count as interference.

 Disparaging the other parent, asking the child to report on or "spy" on the parent's personal life, or attempting to make the child refuse to see its other parent can all constitute interference.
 To prevent this, and to keep their children out of parental disagreements, some parents may include a provision in their custody agreements saying that one parent may not disparage the other in front of the child.